MansionEscape/MansionEscape/README.md

 Near objects that the player can interact with, simple prompts will appear on screen:

 - Interact Prompt: “Press E to interact.”
-- Pickup Prompt: “Press P to pick up.”
+- Pickup Prompt: “Press E to pick up.”

 **3. Puzzle Feedback:**